What is Cloud Migration? Planning, Process, and Effective Tools

 2. Azure Migrate:

 Azure Migrate is a helpful tool made by Microsoft for moving things to the cloud.
 It helps keep track of progress and advises on how to do it well.
-You can use it for different kinds of virtual machines, like those from VMware or Hyper-V. It also works for moving things to public clouds.
+You can use it for different kinds of virtual machines, like those from VMware or Hyper-V. It also works to move things to public clouds.

 3. Google Cloud Migration Tools: